What is a Tax Deductible?

 - Fuel costs

 - Salaries of workers

 One common problem that arises is determining whether an expense is personal or partly related to conducting business, especially for freelancers or sole proprietors who work at home.
 How will you know the deductible amount that is spent on rent, insurance, heat, and electricity?

 You can find the percentage of the square footage of a home office vs. that of the entire home.
 Once you get the percentage, you can use it to determine the business portion of certain expenses in such a way that a portion of the expenses will be part of the home office deduction, while the rest will be considered for personal use.
 For example, if your home office occupies 20% of your home, then you may deduct 20% of your mortgage/rent and utility expenses.

 From the same IRS document (Publication 535, Business Expenses), specifically on the section about personal versus business expenses, the agency generally prohibits deducting personal, living, or family expenses.
 However, an individual can deduct the business part of an expense that is incurred partly for personal purposes and partly for business.

 Keeping Track of All Business-related Tax Deductible Expenses

 Many of the online accounting tools available today are pretty easy to use and understand, though it is still essential to spend some time making sure that you use the right categories of expenses.
-The programs also enable you to generate profit and loss reports, making it easier to understand the amount of money that comes in, together with the total expenses.
-Should you consider hiring a tax accountant, the accounting reports will come in handy when preparing tax returns.
+The programs also enable you to generate profit and loss reports, making it easier to understand the amount of money that comes in, together with expenses.
+Should you consider hiring a tax accountant, your accounting reports will come in handy when preparing tax returns.

 Thank you for reading CFI’s guide to tax deductible expenses.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: